-When you are preparing trip outlines getting from Lima to Machu Picchu or only in the Cusco to Machu Picchu route, doubts or confusions often arise, especially when you hear about options for climbing Machu Picchu.
-And this happens, since the majestic Machu Picchu Citadel has two spectacular mountains that are Huayna Picchu and Machu Picchu Mountain, and from the top of any of them, the pictures come out truly amazing.
-Both mountains have differences between them and similarly, they have limited access.
-In this article, you will discover how to face your choice and why it is very interesting climbing Machu Picchu.
+When you are preparing the travel schemes to get from Lima to Machu Picchu or in the Cusco to Machu Picchu route, doubts or confusion can often arise.
+Especially when you find out about the options to climb Machu Picchu.
+And this happens since the majestic Citadel of Machu Picchu has two spectacular mountains that are Huayna Picchu and Machu Picchu Mountain.
+And from the top of any of them, the images come out amazing.
+Both mountains have differences between them and similarly have limited access.
+Therefore, together with Cusco Peru Travel, we have prepared a small article where we will delve into this topic.
+In this article, you will discover how to face your choice and the different ways of climbing Machu Picchu.

 |Height||2 693 meters above sea level|